Things are happening in preparation for moving into the new studio.

 It must be Spring!
 An almost uncontrollable urge to clean out stuff has arisen.
 Yes, including art gear, which really shouldn’t count as hoarding anyway!

-As mentioned in the last Studio News, I’ve donated some paintings and also shunted a lot of old ones in various directions…..to the collage box, the reuse box, the inspiration folder or storage (not hoarding!).
+As mentioned in the last Studio News.
+I’ve donated some paintings and also shunted a lot of old ones in various directions…..to the collage box, the reuse box, the inspiration folder or storage (not hoarding!).

 There’s a difference between old work that tells your art story and the stuff that’s cramping your development.
-As far as art story goes, it’s pretty easy to pick which pieces best illustrate my various reincarnations.
+As far as art story goes, it’s pretty easy to pick which pieces best illustrate various artistic reincarnations.

 All the sorting out, freeing up and the anticipation of moving into the new studio has me wondering and thinking about what might be coming up next.